Ancient Roman Clothing

 Many women wore a shawl called ‘palla’ over the stola to keep them warm.
 They also wore decorations like ‘brooches’ over their clothes and even used ornaments to go with their clothes for more formal occasions.
 Women belonging to wealthy families also wore garments made from silk and other expensive imported fabrics.

-Slaves: Unlike their masters, Roman slaves wore very modest clothing.
-Their clothing depended upon their role and task they performed.
+Unlike their masters, Roman slaves wore very modest clothing.
+Their clothing depended upon their role and the task they performed.
 Menial slaves were given basic clothing like loin cloth and cloaks to wear.
 However, educated and skilled slaves were provided with better clothing.

-The best clothed slaves were perhaps the house slaves, who benefitted from their proximity to their masters and were provided higher quality fabric for their clothes.
-Roman slaves, regardless of their role and task, were not allowed to wear togas, a garment reserved for free living Roman citizens only.
+The best-clothed slaves were perhaps the house slaves, who benefitted from their proximity to their masters and were provided higher-quality fabric for their clothes.
+Roman slaves, regardless of their role and task, were not allowed to wear togas, a garment reserved for free-living Roman citizens only.